-- 1. Identify the sets of attributes that are to be encrypted for each set of recipients. - For each attribute set which is to be encrypted: 2. - 2.1.
+- 1. Identify the sets of attributes that are to be encrypted for each set of recipients. - 2.
+For each attribute set that is to be encrypted: - 2.1.
 Create an EnvelopedData structure for the data for this set of recipients. - 2.2.
 Encode the ContentInfo containing the EnvelopedData as a value of the encAttrs attribute. - 2.3.
 Ensure the cleartext attributes are not present in the to-be-signed AC. - 3.
 Add the encAttrs (with its multiple values) to the AC.

 Note that there may be more than one attribute of the same type (the same OBJECT IDENTIFIER) after decryption.
-That is, an AC MAY contain the same attribute type both in clear and in encrypted form (and indeed several times if the same recipient is associated with more than one EnvelopedData).
-One approach implementers may choose, would be to merge attribute values following decryption in order to reestablish the "once only" constraint.
+That is, an AC MAY contain the same attribute type both in clear and in encrypted form (and indeed several times if the different recipients are associated with more than one EnvelopedData).
+For example, an AC could contain a cleartext clearance attribute saying the holder is cleared to SECRET,